 Strict standards improve consistency and review speed, but can slow local product experiments in fast-moving domains.

-More client-side logic improves UX in unstable networks, but makes sync, diagnostics and testing substantially harder.
+More client-side logic improves UX on unstable networks, but offline-first behavior makes synchronization, diagnostics, and testing harder.

-Server rendering helps SEO and first paint, but introduces additional infrastructure and platform risks versus pure SPA.
+Server rendering improves SEO and first paint, but introduces additional infrastructure and platform risks versus pure SPA.

 What this theme covers